kennych418/kennych418.github.io/index.md

 **Figure 6**: Synchronization State Machine for Broadcaster/Observer Beacon Architecture.

 #### Part 4: Calculating Distance
-With the BLE network and synchronization established, we collected data between 2 nodes at 3 angles, 3 distances, and 12 remote node orientations to train and validate our distance estimating neural network. *ALEX INSERT INFO*
+With the BLE network and synchronization established, we collected data between 2 nodes at 3 angles, 3 distances, and 12 remote node orientations to train and validate our distance estimating neural network.
+We used a fully connected neural network with 3 hidden layers with 30, 18, and 12 neurons respectively to compute distances and angles.
+The network uses compass and IR readings as inputs from both beacons involved in the measurement.
+This method showed a great deal of promise accounting for the column interference on our beacons.
+With the data we collected, distance measurements were good, but angle measurements would benefit from training on a larger data set.
+We used a 90%-10% training-test split.

 ![NN](../Pictures/NN.png)